intowow/ce-mopub-sample-ios/README.md

 Before you start add CrystalExpress as Custom network, you have to integrate MoPub SDK by following the instructions on the [MoPub website](https://github.com/mopub/mopub-ios-sdk/wiki/Getting-Started#app-transport-security-settings).

-** NOTICE: This porject does not contain CrystalExpress SDK.
+** NOTICE: This porject does not contain CrystalExpress SDK.
 Please contact your Intowow account manager.
 We will provide the appropriate version of SDK and Crystal ID to fit your needs.**

 The custom event is under folder 'MoPubDemo/CrystalExpress_MoPub_Plugins/'